NEWS

 • Have any repairs made after the hail damage incident inspected by a professional technician.

-• If you’re buying from a dealer, find out if it will repair the damage or warranty the car.
+• If you’re buying from a dealer, find out if it will repair the damage and if it will still honor the car’s warranty.

-• Consult your insurance agent to find out if you’ll still be eligible for comprehensive insurance.
+• Consult your insurance agent to find out if you’ll still be eligible for comprehensive coverage.

 • If you’re financing your car purchase, make sure your lender will finance a hail-damaged car.